Minyus/recurtx/README.md

 pip install -e .
 ```

-## Commands
+## Wrapper Commands

 ### recurtx under

-Run any command for each file under a directory recursively.
+Run any scripts for each file under a directory recursively.

 #### Examples